Moraka1952/Koketso-s_Portfolio/README.md

 - Implemented multiple models (MLR and Random Forest) and compared their performance.
 - Focused on optimizing the Random Forest model using hyperparameter tuning for better accuracy.
 **Link**: [Avocado Price Prediction Project](https://github.com/Moraka1952/Individual-Project.git)

+###  **About Me**
+I have worked on a variety of machine learning projects, focusing on model development, deployment, and data integration.
+As a Junior Data Scientist, I have developed strong skills in building and fine-tuning predictive models, and integrating complex datasets into meaningful insights.
+My work often involves collaborating with cross-functional teams to deliver data-driven solutions that create measurable impact in industries such as agriculture, environmental sustainability, and entertainment.